binipringle/contracts/_texts/0-outline.md

 # II.
 Objective theory of contract interpretation

+## A. Objective theory - approach

 The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.
+The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist.
+This assumption is controversial.
+However, for lack of a better system, courts generally use the objective standard to determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.
 The reasonable person standard is used to determine (1) whether there was an offer, and (2) whether there was acceptance.

-**Charles R Embry v Hargadine McKittrick Dry Goods Company** Missouri Court of Appeals 105 S.W.
-777 (1907)

-In McKittrick, the court found Embry did not satisfy the positioned reasonable person standard because it was reasonable for an employee in Embry's position to believe when he heard "go ahead, your are all right, get your men out, don't let that worry you," combined with surrounding circumstances such as the past interactions between employer and employee, that he was contracted by McKittrick for another year.
-Therefore, there was a contract between McKittrick and Embry.
-Here, the court will likely find [rule] because [legally relevant facts from exam].

-- **Rule:** If the words or acts of two parties would be understood by a reasonable person to manifest the intention of both parties to enter into a contract, a contract is created, regardless of whether a party did not intend to enter into the contract so long as a reasonable person would find that the inner intention is not embodied in the words used by or acts of the parties.
-(62 4th para)

 ## Terms can be implied